 and global level.”

-(PDF) from the symposium collects ideas surfaced throughout the
+The final report (PDF) from the symposium collects ideas surfaced throughout the

 gathering and provides more detail regarding the potential future